Text-to-SQL Data Synthesis Pipeline

 )

-The SQL Variation Generator creates multiple functionally equivalent variants based on existing SQL statements, enriching the diversity of the dataset.
+The SQL Variation Generator creates semantically equivalent variants of existing SQL queries to increase dataset diversity.

 Functionality: